japila-books/spark-sql-internals/docs/spark-sql-properties.md

 Default: `4096`

-Use <<spark-sql-SQLConf.adoc#windowExecBufferSpillThreshold, windowExecBufferSpillThreshold>> method to access the current value.
+Use [SQLConf.windowExecBufferSpillThreshold](SQLConf.md#windowExecBufferSpillThreshold) method to access the current value.

 |===